 Oxfordshire’s flag was registered in May 2017 following a request delivered in February that year, from a collection of county bodies.
-Registration was only secured after several months following this initial request and the flag did not appear on the registry until August.
+Registration was only secured several months after this initial request and the flag did not appear on the registry until October 9th.

 A flag bearing a red ox head set against two white wavy stripes, running from the top left to the bottom right corner, all placed against a blue background, with a golden oak tree and wheat sheaf in respective bottom left and top right corners, had been popularly